cgarciae/jax_metrics/README.md

 ### Combinators
 Combinators enable you to group together multiple metrics while also being instances of `Metric` and thus maintaining the same API.
 #### Metrics
-The `Metrics` combinator lets you combine multiple metrics into a single metric.
+The `Metrics` combinator lets you combine multiple metrics into a single Metric object.

 ```python
 metrics = jm.Metrics([